 Babies affected by SCID are not able to produce their own antibodies to fight infection.
 The missing antibodies are replaced by giving treatment with immunoglobulin.

 Immunoglobulin is a solution of human antibodies which have been purified from normal blood donations.
 It provides temporary protection against infection and it is given either intravenously (into a vein) or subcutaneously (injection into the skin).
-Your child will receive regular immunoglobulin therapy from the time of diagnosis.
+The child will receive regular immunoglobulin therapy from the time of diagnosis.
 As it is derived from donor blood, giving immunoglobulin carries a very small risk of transmitting infections.
-You will have the chance to discuss immunoglobulin therapy in more detail, and the method by which it will be given, with the immunologist or nurse specialist before treatment starts.
+Families will have the chance to discuss immunoglobulin therapy in more detail, and the method by which it will be given, with the immunologist or nurse specialist before treatment starts.

 It may be necessary to give blood, platelet or plasma transfusions.
 It is important that these treatments are given, but some precautions are needed.
 Specially prepared ‘irradiated’ blood is given.
 Irradiating donor blood preserves the red blood cells and platelets but removes any immune cells that could cause a bad reaction.
 The donor blood is also screened to ensure it does not contain CMV, which could cause problems for a child with SCID.
 Any blood, platelet or plasma transfusion will be labelled ‘CMV negative’ and ‘Irradiated’.